A Brief History – Kangaroo Island Eucalyptus Oil Industry South Australia

 Eucalyptus Oil is an important and colourful part of Australia’s history.
 It was the first truly Australian product and Australia’s first distinctive Export.

-The Eucalyptus Oil has been used for thousands years by the aborigines.
+The Eucalyptus Oil has been used by the Aboriginals for thousands of years.
 The first settlers soon realised its potential in documentation by John White in 1788.
 The first known commercial eucalyptus oil industry began in Tasmania in 1830 but was short lived.